SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/05-Switch-Case.md

 If a default case is not present and the match expression doesn't match any other case label, program flow **falls** through the switch statement.

-The default case can appear in any order in the switch statement, but regardless of its order in the source code it's always evaluated **last**, after all case labels have been evaluated.
+The default case can appear in any order in the switch statement, but regardless of its order in the source code, it's always evaluated **last**, after all, case labels have been evaluated.

 ```js
 switch (selector) {